EdmundBenedict/lordcephei.github.io/pages/package_overview.md

 In practice additional partial waves are incorporated by turning them into _local orbitals_ which are confined to the augmentation sphere.
 This is accomplished by adding a judicious amount of $$\phi_l(\varepsilon_\nu,r)$$ and
 $$\dot\phi_l(\varepsilon_\nu,r)$$ to the third partial wave, so that its value and slope vanish at the augmentation radius and not spill out into the interstitial.
-These modified waves are called <i>&phi;<sub>z</sub></i> in the Questaal suite.
+These modified waves are called <i>&phi;<sup>z</sup></i> in the Questaal suite.

 Extension of the linear method through local orbitals ensures that the eigenvalue problem remains a linear one, at the expense of an increase in the rank of the hamiltonian.

 The importance of the linear method to electronic structure cannot be overstated.
-It, together with Slater's X-&alpha; method to approximate the difficult Fock exchange with a simpler functional of the density, and which was subsequently formalized into rigorous [density-functional theory](http://journals.aps.org/pr/abstract/10.1103/PhysRev.136.B864) by Hohenberg and Kohn, forms the basis for most of the practical modern electronic structure methods in condensed matter.
+Slater's X-&alpha; method to approximate the difficult Fock exchange with a simpler functional of the density, which was subsequently formalized into rigorous [density-functional theory](http://journals.aps.org/pr/abstract/10.1103/PhysRev.136.B864) by Hohenberg and Kohn, in combination of the linear method, form the backbone for most of the practical modern electronic structure methods in condensed matter.

 {::nomarkdown}</div>{:/}

 _____________________________________________________________